How we started

-Positive Paths acquires office space at A New Leaf, in Mesa, but eventually moves.
+Positive Paths acquired office space at A New Leaf, in Mesa, but eventually moves.

 Positive Paths has cumulatively provided 55 women with scholarships and mentors.

 And the good work continues.
-The organization is run entirely with volunteers–there are no paid staff.
-We have an office at 1550 S. Alma School Road, Suite 250, in Mesa, Arizona 85210.
-The space is the repository for files, clothing and materials for the women served, but it is only staffed when needed.
-Calls are answered by volunteers.
 A fall mentoring breakfast allows scholar-mentees to meet their mentors as well as the other women being served.
 During the course of the academic year, scholar-mentees attend individual and group mentoring meetings, as well as occasional workshops on topics of interest.
 The annual Night of Heroes Gala is typically held in the spring of each year, and honors the East Valley Man and Woman of the Year.
-As of spring 2019, the organization had served 55 women with ongoing scholarship support and individual mentoring, while offering services to hundreds of other women.
+As of fall 2019, the organization had served 63 women with ongoing scholarship support and individual mentoring, while offering services to hundreds of other women.